McAllen Injury Lawyers / McAllen Brain Injury Attorneys

 Protect Your Rights

 The McAllen brain injury attorneys at the Law Firm of Ricardo A. Garcia can help answer all of your legal questions.
 We recognize that everyone is an individual and that not every case is the same.
 We start by listening, gathering evidence and fighting hard to make sure our clients obtain the justice they deserve so that they can get back to feeling a sense of normalcy and get back to living their lives.
-If you’ve suffered a traumatic brain injury as the result of another person or party’s negligence, please contact our McAllen brain injury attorneys here at the Law Firm of Ricardo A. Garcia to schedule a free consultation.
+If you’ve suffered a traumatic brain injury as the result of another person or party’s negligence, please contact our McAllen personal injury lawyer here at the Law Firm of Ricardo A. Garcia to schedule a free consultation.
 We will sit down with you and discuss the particulars of your individual case, and help you determine what is the next, best step for you and your family.